iscgar/uart-server/README.md

 # UART Server

-A simple program to serve a serial port over TCP to multiple clients.
+A simple program that serves a serial port over TCP to multiple clients.
 The first connected client (in a FIFO fashion) can also send data to the serial port.

 ## Dependencies

-Windows, or a POSIX system with functional `poll()` support.
+Windows, or a POSIX-compliant system with a functional `poll(2)` implementation.

 ## Building

 Just build and link `main.c` and `serial.c` using your favourite compiler.
-For GCC on a POSIX system the following command will do:
+For GCC on a Linux system the following command will do:

 ```bash